ukatech/ghost_terminal/README.md

 Reference: [Console Virtual Terminal Sequences](https://learn.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences)
 You can use it to control the display of the terminal, such as text colour, background colour, font, etc.

+### Default behaviour

+Most of the events in the following events will use the default behaviour if not implemented by ghost
+In other words, **if you want your ghost to support terminal, you only need to implement the `ShioriEcho` event.**
+The rest of the events should only be defined if you want to change the default behaviour or provide a richer experience

 ### Start/End

 - `ShioriEcho.Begin`